-What Happened in Puerto Rico?
-A Timeline of Hurricane Maria
+What's Happening With the Relief Effort in Puerto Rico?

 The U.S. Army Corps of Engineers inspects the Guajataca Dam and finds that it is intact but will need reinforcement.

 The Florida senators—Marco Rubio, a Republican, and Bill Nelson, a Democrat—write to Trump urging “additional federal assistance” for Puerto Rico.
-“This is a life threatening situation,” they write, warning of “millions without power, communications, and water.”
+“This is a life-threatening situation,” they write, warning of “millions without power, communications, and water.”

 Adam Smith, the ranking Democratic member on the House Armed Services Committee, says that the Pentagon must establish a “coordinated military effort” led by a three-star general.
 The Department of Defense has taken similar steps after Hurricane Katrina and after Typhoon Haiyan struck the Philippines in 2013.

-The U.S. Navy announces the deployment of the USNS.
-Comfort, a hospital ship based in Norfolk, Virginia, to Puerto Rico.
+The U.S. Navy announces the deployment of the USNS Comfort, a hospital ship based in Norfolk, Virginia, to Puerto Rico.
 FEMA warns that the Comfort must take on emergency staff, and that it may take another week for the ship to be ready to leave port.

 The Pentagon also announces it’s tasking nine additional cargo aircraft with Puerto Rican relief, and seven additional cargo planes with disaster response in the U.S. Virgin Islands.